Mathias Sommerhielm: Biography

-After Denmark's loss of Norway to Sweden, he attended the Meeting of Notables in Eidsvoll on 16 February 1814.
+After the dissolution of the union between Denmark and Norway, he attended the Meeting of Notables in Eidsvoll on 16 February 1814.
 He served as First Minister from 1815 to 1822, a position assigned to the most prominent cabinet minister at the time.
 In 1822, Sommerhielm was appointed Prime Minister of Norway, following the resignation of Peder Anker due to personal illness.
 Sommerhielm became Norway's second prime minister, an office located in Stockholm.
 He held the office until 1827, when the seat was vacated.
 He died in Stockholm later that year.